 Who We Are

-SafetyNet: Smart Cyber Choices® is a collaborative program of the San Diego Internet Crimes Against Children Task Force and the San Diego Police Foundation to help kids, parents, educators and concerned adults learn how to keep kids safe online.
+SafetyNet: Smart Cyber Choices® is a collaborative program of the San Diego Internet Crimes Against Children Task Force and the San Diego Police Foundation.
+It is designed to help kids, parents, educators, and concerned adults learn how to keep kids safe online.

 With each passing year, the seriousness of internet crimes involving children and teens continues to grow.
 In 2008, the San Diego Police Foundation in cooperation with the San Diego Internet Crimes Against Children Task Force responded by launching the SafetyNet® Program.
-Our focus is to help kids, parents, educators and other concerned citizens learn to navigate their online lives safely BEFORE tragedy strikes.
-Since 2011, we have brought the SafetyNet® program to more than 140,000 middle school students in San Diego and over 12,000 parents have taken part in our programs.
+Our focus is to help kids, parents, educators, and other concerned citizens learn to navigate their online lives safely BEFORE tragedy strikes.
+Since 2008, we have brought the SafetyNet® program to more than 230,000 students, ranging from kindergarten all the way through 12th grade, and to over 18,000 parents in the San Diego area, as well as other parts of Southern California.

 The San Diego Police Foundation.
 Every Dime Fights Crime.